brainzcode/Azure_Zero/AZ-900/Day-1/cloud_computing.md

 ### What is Azure Arc?
 - A Set of technologies for cloud environment management.

 #### Scope of Management:
 - ##### Manages various cloud environments, including:
-  - Public cloud solely on Azure
+  - Public cloud solely on Azure.

-Private cloud in your datacenter.
+  - Private cloud in your datacenter.

   - Hybrid configurations.

   - Multi-cloud environments across multiple providers

 #### Functionality: